 Jim Milledge has just completed a memoir entitled "Mountains My Lab".
 Although not intended for publication, Jim has given us permission to reproduce extracts on our blog.
-Each month during 2019 we'll bring you images and text that describe the life of one of mountain medicine's leading figures.
+During 2019 and 2020 we'll bring you images and text that describe the life of one of mountain medicine's leading figures.

 For those of you who don't know Jim, here's a quick biography...

 Jim has been involved in high altitude medicine and physiology since serving as a member of Sir Edmund Hillary's "Silver Hut" Expedition in 1960-61.

 He started hill walking as a boy in North Wales and began rock climbing as a medical student.
 A 3-year commission in the RAF (in lieu of National Service) gave him a taste of aviation medicine.
 Training in respiratory medicine subsequently followed and experience in lung function testing led to a life long interest in respiratory physiology.
 After the Silver Hut, Jim spent 10 years as physician and physiologist at CMC Vellore, India, during which time he had two further expeditions to Nepal and a year spent as research fellow in San Francisco with John Severinghaus.

 On return to the UK in 1972 he was appointed to Northwick Park Hospital's Clinical Research Centre as a Consultant Physician and a Medical Research Centre (MRC) Scientific Member.
 He was able to continue altitude research at intervals, mainly on expeditions to the great ranges of Nepal, China, Kenya and throughout South America.
 In 1981 he was a member of the American Medical Research Expedition to Everest (AMREE) led by John West.
 For the last 4 years of his time at Northwick Park Hospital he served as Medical Director.